 Christenson v.
 Lee (In re Lee), 415 B.R.
 367 (September 2009) -- Judge Kelley

-Debtor's discharge was not denied where records kept by Debtor were appropriate for types of business in which he engaged, and ommissions from Schedules appeared inadvertant, but debt based on false representations made in inducing creditor to purchase nontransferable weapons was held not dischargeable under § 523(a)(2)(A).
+Debtor's discharge was not denied where records kept by Debtor were appropriate for types of business in which he engaged, and omissions from Schedules appeared inadvertent, but debt based on false representations made in inducing creditor to purchase nontransferable weapons was held not dischargeable under § 523(a)(2)(A).

 In re Thongta, 2009 Bankr.
 LEXIS 1428 (June 2009) -- Judge Kelley

 Co-debtor stay of § 1301 did not serve to stay enforcement of the debt because it was not a debt "of the debtor."
 Further, the stay did not protect the non-filing spouse from collection activities stemming from her own personal liability.

 In re Nelsen, 404 B.R.
 892 (April 2009) -- Judge Kelley

 Debtor's age and downturn in economy did not constitute "exceptional circumstances" to justify discharge of student loan.